 - The railroad never stops, so you will be working outdoors in all weather conditions - including snow, ice, rain, cold and heat.

 - To ensure you and others stay safe, you must wear personal protective equipment such as safety glasses, safety boots, hard hats and hearing protection where the company requires.

 What Will You Learn?

 You do not need any previous railroad experience; we provide all the necessary training.
 Your first 8 weeks on the job will be dedicated to formal training both in the classroom and in the field.
 You'll learn about how work safely, operate rail equipment and move and classify freight cars within a Union Pacific yard.

 Union Pacific operates in 23 states west of the Mississippi River.
 As a Train Crew employee, you will be assigned to a specific hub and this will dictate the geographic region in which you will work.
 You may be required to travel to or be assigned work at any location within that hub.
 Assignments within the hub are based on seniority.

-As a newly hired Train Crew employee, you can expect to earn about $41,000 a year.
-As you advance to Conductor and Locomotive Engineer positions, you can earn up to $75,000 a year.
+As a newly hired Train Crew trainee, you can expect to earn about $52,000 a year.
+As you advance to Conductor and Locomotive Engineer positions, you can earn up to $88,000 a year or more.
 A Train Crew employee is paid on a trip rate for a yard, local, or thru freight assignment.
 Your actual pay will depend on location and Union-negotiated agreements.